kbladin/Monte_Carlo_Ray_Tracer/README.md

 * Some predefined object classes (spheres, planes).
 * Possibility to load triangle meshes in to the scene.
-	* Mesh objects are given an axis aligned bounding box for faster rendering.
+* Octree data structure used to partition triangles in meshes for faster rendering of triangle meshes.
 * Material properties for 3D objects
 * Monte Carlo ray tracing algorithm, simulates many light phenomena:
 	* Color bleeding